Topics Map > Recruitment

 Eligibility

-This section of the application makes sure the applicant is eligible for a Graduate School fee grant based on their citizenship status.
+This section of the application checks the applicants eligibility for a Graduate School fee grant based on their citizenship status.
 If the applicant is not eligible, a message will display informing the applicant they are not eligible and they should contact their intended program to see if the program will provide a Program Fee Grant.

 Low Income Verification

-If the applicant selects Low Income as their fee grant eligibility, they will be presented with different ways to provide proof of eligibility.
-Additional questions populate dependent on the Eligibility type the applicant selects.
+If the applicant selects low income as their fee grant eligibility, they will be presented with different options to provide proof of eligibility.
+Additional questions populate dependent on the eligibility type the applicant selects.
 In the example above, this applicant selected "Has an EFC (expected family contribution) of less than $2000."

 Program Verification

-If the applicant selects Program as their fee grant eligibility, they will be presented with a drop down of different programs.
-Additional questions populate dependent on the Program (Eligibility type) the applicant selects.
+If the applicant selects program as their fee grant eligibility, they will be presented with a drop down of eligible programs.
+Additional questions populate dependent on the program (eligibility type) the applicant selects.
 In the example above, this applicant selected "Big Ten Academic Alliance SROP."

 Applicant Contact Information